 In the ordinary course of business, we enter into land option contracts in order to procure lots for the construction of our homes.
 We are subject to customary obligations associated with entering into contracts for the purchase of land and improved lots.
-These purchase contracts typically require cash deposits and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements by the sellers, including obtaining applicable property and development entitlements.
+These purchase contracts typically require cash deposits and the purchase of properties under these contracts is generally contingent upon satisfaction of certain requirements by the sellers, which may include obtaining applicable property and development entitlements or the completion of development activities and the delivery of finished lots.
 We also utilize option contracts with land sellers as a method of acquiring lots and land in staged takedowns, to help us manage the financial and market risk associated with land holdings, and to minimize the use of funds from our corporate financing sources.
-Option contracts generally require a non-refundable deposit for the right to acquire lots over a specified period of time at pre-determined prices.
+Option contracts generally require a non-refundable deposit for the right to acquire land or lots over a specified period of time at pre-determined prices.
 We generally have the right at our discretion to terminate our obligations under both purchase contracts and option contracts by forfeiting our cash deposit with no further financial obligations to the land seller.
 In addition, our deposit may also be refundable if the land seller does not satisfy all conditions precedent in the respective contract.
-As of March 31, 2015, we had \$6.8 million of cash deposits pertaining to land option contracts and purchase contracts for 4,987 lots with an aggregate remaining purchase price of \$106.0 million.
-Approximately \$4.5 million of the cash deposits as of March 31, 2015 are related to purchase contracts to deliver finished lots and these deposits are refundable under certain circumstances and secured by indemnity mortgages on the related property.
+As of June 30, 2015, we had \$7.5 million of cash deposits pertaining to land option contracts and purchase contracts for 5,780 lots with an aggregate remaining purchase price of \$130.0 million.
+Approximately \$4.3 million of the cash deposits as of June 30, 2015 are related to purchase contracts to deliver finished lots and these deposits are refundable under certain circumstances and secured by indemnity mortgages on the related property.